gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 You can check out our component deployed to [HuggingFace Spaces](freddyaboulton/gradio_multimodalchatbot) and all of the source code is available [here](https://huggingface.co/spaces/freddyaboulton/gradio_multimodalchatbot/tree/main/src).

-See you in the next installment!
+See you in the next installment of this series!